jstat/jstat/doc/md/distributions.md

 Returns the value of x in the cdf of the Gamma distribution with the parameters shape (k) and scale (theta).
 Notice that if using the alpha beta convention, scale = 1/beta.

+This function is checked against R's pgamma function.

 #### jStat.gamma.inv( p, shape, scale )

 Returns the value of p in the inverse of the cdf for the Gamma distribution with the parameters shape (k) and scale (theta).
 Notice that if using the alpha beta convention, scale = 1/beta.

+This function is checked against R's qgamma function.

 #### jStat.gamma.mean( shape, scale )